 Belém has expanded rapidly since the 1980s, pushed by the Tucuruvi hydroelectric dam (Brazil's second largest), the development of the Carajás mining region, and the construction of the ALBRAS/Alunorte bauxite and aluminum production facilities.
 Wood exports have risen, making Pará the largest wood-producing state in Brazil.
 As the forests are cut, pastures and cattle replace them, resulting in an increase in beef production.
 In 2000 the state government began construction of a bridge network connecting Belém to outlying cities.
-The resulting increase in commerce has spurred economic growth in the region, though there's still considerable poverty and high unemployment.
+The resulting increase in commerce has spurred economic growth in the region.

 In the city, high-rise apartments are replacing colonial structures.
 Fortunately, local governments have launched massive campaigns to preserve the city's rich heritage while promoting tourist-friendly policies.
 This effort has earned state and federal government funds to restore historical sites in the Belém area.
 Tourism is on the rise in the city and is becoming increasingly important for the city's economic well-being.

 Belém is more than just a jumping-off point for the Amazon.
 It has several good museums and restaurants and lots of extraordinary architecture.
 Restored historic sites along the waterfront provide areas to walk, eat, and explore.
 Several distinctive buildings—some with Portuguese azulejos(tiles) and ornate iron gates—survive along the downtown streets and around the Praça Frei Caetano Brandão, in the Cidade Velha (Old City).
 East of here, in the Nazaré neighborhood, colorful colonial structures mingle with new ones housing trendy shops.